freedomotic/fd-developer-manual/docs/source/rules/commands.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These are the command properties received by a text to speech plugin
-when the automation ``IF a light turns on THEN say ElectricDevice current state`` is performed
+when the automation ``IF a light turns on THEN say ElectricDevice current state`` is performed.

 -  event.sender=Light
 -  event.date.day=4